guidone/node-red-contrib-chatbot/README.md

-# node-red-contrib-telegrambot-message
+# node-red-contrib-chatbot
-Send message node for Telegram Bot for Node Red
+Build a full featured chat bot with Node Red and Telegram

+*under construction*